 These technologies are essentially the same: they allow for payments to take place, however the way they work is different.
 Standard EMV uses the chip embedded in the credit card to communicate with the card terminal, whereas NFC uses radio waves.

 EMV was introduced to add additional security when processing payments to protect both the merchants and the cardholders and limit their exposure to fraud.
 When EMV was introduced around the world, it had a significant impact on card-present fraud.
 Each time you process an EMV transaction, the payment creates a unique transaction ID that cannot be replicated, and the cards themselves are also more difficult for fraudsters to replicate compared to magnetic stripe cards.

 If a customer makes a purchase using NFC technology, then both Visa and Mastercard require the customer to hold their card (or device) close to the card reader for the transaction to be processed.
 Each NFC transaction also includes a unique security code to help protect against fraud.
-Unlike Chip & Pin or EMV transactions, many NFC transactions have a limit of about $100 in case the card is stolen, and if the transaction amount is above that amount, then customers will need to insert their card into the terminal and enter a pin or signature for the transaction to go through.
+Unlike chip & pin or EMV transactions, many NFC transactions have a limit of about $100 in case the card is stolen, and if the transaction amount is above that, then customers will need to insert their card into the terminal and enter their pin for the transaction to go through.